seiferla/FiBo/backend/README.md

 4. Run `docker compose run django python manage.py collectstatic`

 From now on, you can use the command `docker compose up -d --build` to have the Django backend run.

+Troubleshooting:
+You may need to run `rm ~/.docker/config.json` in case you are seeing `ERROR [internal] load metadata for docker.io/library/python:3` when doing the steps